 Time Period: The quarter or time period this Objective belongs to

 These can always be edited later - be sure to check out the advanced options below; for now, go ahead and save your Objective when you’re done.

 Creating Key Results

-The dialog box should look familiar.
+The dialog box that opens up will look familiar.
 One key difference you will notice is that it’s already aligned with the parent Objective.

 Ally makes it easy to jumpstart the OKR process by providing templates for common Objectives across different verticals in an organization.
 To create an Objective from a template, select ‘See Sample OKRs’ and choose from our extensive library of presets ranging from Sales and Marketing Objectives to People and Product Management.

 From here, you can tweak the template Objectives - or any other Objective - to your company’s specifications by using the handy Edit functions available on the Objectives page.
 You can also hover your cursor over the Objective to find the Edit option.